“Laura’s consistent creative involvement in the process and invention of new work is unparalleled.” - Erica Wilson

 ⊥ART BIO⊥ ||||

-Speaking from the heart of co-creativity and collaboration: a former core artist with Norah Zuniga Shaw (NZShaw), Livable Futures, a former core member of La Pocha Nostra with Guillermo Gómez Peña and Balitronica and a co-founder of Taco Reparations Brigade with Paloma Martinez Cruz, Rubén Castille Herrera (RIP), and Bryan Ortiz.
+Speaking from the heart of co-creativity and collaboration: a former core artist with Norah Zuniga Shaw (NZShaw), Livable Futures, a former core member of La Pocha Nostra with Guillermo Gómez Peña & Balitronica and a co-founder of Taco Reparations Brigade with Paloma Martinez Cruz, Rubén Castille Herrera (RIP), and Bryan Ortiz.

 SITES: Boost Dance Festival, Converge Dance Festival, Men in Dance, Cervantino Film Festival, Dance @30FPS, International Dance Festival, Base,

-NOTES: Awards include, New England Foundation of the Arts Recipient (NEFA), LiveArts Ireland Residency, Harvard's Provostial Fund Awardee, Michael M. Bromley Fund for Innovations in Dance (2021-2024), Migration, Mobility, and Immobility Grant (MMI), NALAC Leadership Fellow, and Harvard Certificate of Distinction in Teaching Awards 2024-2020
+SMALL NOTES: Awards include, New England Foundation of the Arts Recipient (NEFA), LiveArts Ireland Residency, Harvard's Provostial Fund Awardee, Michael M. Bromley Fund for Innovations in Dance (2021-2024), Migration, Mobility, and Immobility Grant (MMI), NALAC Leadership Fellow, and Harvard Certificate of Distinction in Teaching Awards 2024-2020

 ATLAS notes: LROD embodies a synthesis of grounded patience, careful observation, and radical tenderness, layered with a protective aura, transparency, and strength.
 Designing within this framework calls for a creative portfolio that reflects these qualities through interdisciplinary expression.
 The work would emphasize embodied pedagogy, inviting engagement that is both introspective and outwardly resilient.
 It would integrate movement, narrative, and technology to foster environments that support optimization and creative exploration.